mxrlxw/nHud/README.md

 It supports double job and works for ESX

 Latency: 0.00ms (idle)
-It makes a SQL Request each time a new player connects to your server, you can cancel it by editing server callback "mHud:getPlayerName"
+It makes a SQL Request each time a new player connects to your server, you can cancel it by editing server callback "nHud:getPlayerName"

 # Screenshot
 ![image](https://user-images.githubusercontent.com/121444190/216988910-104aeee3-d816-4255-bf6a-e3c3e9130f46.png)